 You may choose up to five colors for your shirt to be produced in, but can stick with just one or anything in between.
 It is more expensive to print front and back, so keep it in mind if you can consolidate the design to one side, it will earn you more money.

 Once you get past uploading your image and picking colors, who the shirt is for, etc. then you will be promoted to give more information for the sales page.

-Each and every shirt (up to 25) can be a different “Brand Name”.
+Each and every shirt (up to 25 for me, tiered for each person) can be a different “Brand Name”.
 This means you’re not committed to selling under the same name for every shirt you design, publish, and sell.